thealidev/xmonitizer/readme.md

 # How It Works ?
 - It Is Created By `https://github.com/notgiven688/webminerpool` Repo Basicaly
-- I Tooked `SDK/miner_compressed/webmr.js` Script And Used It As Index JS
+- I Tooked `SDK/miner_compressed/webmr.js` Script And Used It As Index JS ( Currently Hoted By `ghgi.xyz` )
-- I Searched The Whole Internet And Atlest I Found A Free Hosted Server By `monerominer.rocks` And Then Picked It To Use It As `wss://f.xmrminingproxy.com:8181`
+- I Searched The Whole Internet And Atlest I Found A Free Hosted Server By `monerominer.rocks` And Then Picked It To Use It As `wss://ghgi.xyz`
 - It Currently Only Support One Pool That Is `moneroocean.steam` That Is Very Good Pool
 # Bye Bye , Thanks